AkshayPatwardhan/BBB-UART/README.md

 - Dependency : the readBuffer output is stored in arrays as follows

+        - You must have these variables in your project to use the respective UART.
         - extern char uartReadBuffer0[255], uartReadBuffer1[255], uartReadBuffer2[255], uartReadBuffer3[255], uartReadBuffer4[255];

-        -You must have these variables in your project to use the respective UART.

 # Initialization: